 Many American adults believe a 20-year-old should at least pay their own car payment, car insurance, and cell phone bill, and a 23-year-old should pay for their health insurance and student loans.
 While living at home, your adult child should also contribute to household expenses by paying rent, for groceries, and perhaps even utilities.4

 They can also contribute to household chores.
 Maybe you can save some money by canceling your lawn or snow removal service since you have an extra set of hands to help with these tasks.

 Here’s a concerning fact: To provide financial help to their children, 43% of the adults surveyed in a recent study say they have sacrificed their retirement savings and 51% say they have sacrificed their emergency savings.5

 This may seem like your only option for helping out, but it’s important that you stay the course for retirement.
 Sacrificing your retirement savings to provide temporary financial support to your children can make a serious impact on your future that you may not have time to recover from.

 Remember to put your oxygen mask on first.

 If your children move back in with you, keep contributing the same amount to your retirement as you do now.
 Try to fund their needs out of your normal budget or cash savings — and avoid withdrawing or taking loans from your retirement account.
 You don’t want to delay your retirement and work longer than you planned.

 Encourage good financial habits in your children

 Financial habits your child develops now can last a lifetime.
-And she has a great opportunity to develop good ones while living at home with you.
+And they have a great opportunity to develop good ones while living at home with you.

 Also make sure he or she understands to use credit wisely.
-Encourage him or her to pay off any current debt and not take on new debt.
-This means not opening a credit card (no matter how much money you can “save” by doing so) at a favorite retail store.
+Encourage them to pay off any current debt and not take on new debt.
+This means not opening a credit card (no matter how much money you can “save” by doing so!) at a favorite retail store.